CitiesSkylinesMods/DocumentationWiki/Writerside/topics/KeyNotFoundException-The-given-key-was-not-present-in-the-dictionary.md

 It's caused by mods that do not properly maintain their Harmony patch/redirect state.

 > **Update (August 2019):**
 > Adding NExt 2 or MOM 9 (not sure which yet) seems to trigger this error, especially on lots of the "\<verb> It!" mods.
-So, if you're seeing multiple mods reporting the `KeyNotFoundException` try disabling NExt/MOM (see: [How to remove workshop networks](How to remove workshop networks)) and see if that helps.
+So, if you're seeing multiple mods reporting the `KeyNotFoundException` try disabling NExt/MOM (see: [](How to remove workshop networks)) and see if that helps.

 ## Solution